 If you’re hesitant to try brussels I’ll make you a believer with this easy Instant Pot brussel sprouts with bacon recipe!
 Perfect side dish in your Ninja Foodi pressure cooker I tell you.

-Do you love brussels sprouts or have you even tried them??
+Adding all my favorite flavors together, we created this easy Instant Pot brussel sprouts recipe.
 I will say it took until I was an adult to actually give them a shot.
 I’ll also say it is all in how you cook them and what you add to the pot that determines just how delicious they will become.
-Adding all my favorite flavors together, we created this easy Instant Pot brussel sprouts recipe.
 Even my kids loved them….seriously!!
 One of our favorite vegetable Instant Pot recipes now. (originally published 9/18, affiliate links present)

-Yes bacon is a must, okay and butter.
+- Yes bacon is a must, okay and butter.
 It’s one of the most delicious recipes we’ve made in our multi cooker yet.

 - Make sure to Bookmark our InstaPot recipes page.
 We add new ones each week!

 - Then LIKE our IP Facebook page for new ideas daily.

 For reference, this is the pressure cooker I have and use for all recipe creations.